vron7/Aha-s/README.md

 var Person = function(name) {
 	this.name = name;
+	// we could also define getName method here as this.getName = function (name) {...}
+	// but this is not good because it
 }

 Person.prototype.getName = function() {
 	return this.name;
 }

-var john = new Person('John'); // new keyword sets the prototype of newly created object to the prototype property of the function which created the object john.__proto__ === Person.prototype // true
+var john = new Person('John'); // new keyword sets the prototype of the newly created object to the prototype property of the function which created the object john.__proto__ === Person.prototype // true

+// Wohoom, since protype is passed by reference, we can add new methods even after creating the object!
+Person.prototype.shout = function(what) {
+	console.log(what);
+}
+john.shout('Wohoooo');
 ```

 ---